ms/buildtogether.tech/delivery/index.md

     *next* team will need in order to continue the project.

 A summary of what was accomplished.
-:   This should *not* simply rehash the A&E (<span x="process"/>),
+:   This should not just summarize the A&E (<span x="process"/>), although
-    although that's a good place to start.
-Instead, it should describe the system's architecture, any features of its data formats, class structure, or UI that won't immediately make sense to a knowledgeable observer, and so on.
+    that's a good place to start.
+Instead, it should describe the system's architecture, any features of its data formats, class structure, or UI that won't immediately make sense to a knowledgeable observer, and so on (span x="design"/>).
 As with the introduction, the target audience is the next team to work on the project.

 A summary of the current state of the project.
 :   This should include high-level criticism ("The persistence layer works fine,